mjschrod/webcam-agr2mqtt/README.md

 # webcam-agr2mqtt

-Reads an analog gauge on a webcam and provides result via mqtt The defaults are adapted to the pathes of a tasmota esp32cam.
+Reads an analog gauge on a webcam and provides result via mqtt.
+The defaults are adapted to the pathes of a tasmota esp32cam.

 Still in development / testing